kon-f/Vessel_Analytics_SQL_Project/README.md

 There are three main tables:

 - **Vessels**: Basic info about each vessel (e.g., ID, type, flag).
 - **Positions**: Timestamped location and speed info.
-Positions.csv file contains only a tiny portion of original data.
+Positions.csv file contains only a tiny portion of the original data.
 - **VesselTypes**: Description of vessel types.

 ## 🛠️ PostgreSQL Features Used